tkiryuti/fasta-buzz/README.md

 ./seq-report.py -h
 ```

-See sequence information (length and description) from a FASTA file "seq.fasta".
+See sequence information (length and description) from a FASTA file "seq.fasta":
 ``` bash
 ./seq-report.py -i seq.fasta
 ```

-Brief option: see sequence information from the first 10 sequences of "seq.fasta".
+See sequence information in brief, from the first 10 sequences of "seq.fasta":
 ``` bash
 ./seq-report.py -i seq.fasta -b
 ```

 ## __Troubleshooting__

 If permission is denied for running any script, add permission to execute for user and group.
-For example, for `fasta-split.py`:
+For example:
 ``` bash
 chmod ug+x fasta-split.py
 ```